clarchnotes/clarchnotes.github.io/docs/CPU/Backend/LSU/basics.md

 - Predict a load to be independent of stores, without knowing exact addresses
 - Proceed with the load, as well as all dependent instructions
   - Significant improvement of IPC
 - If speculation found to be wrong, squash the load and all dependent instructions
   - Similar to branch misprediction recovery

 ## Address Prediction Techniques

-- **Last Value Prediction**: Use the previous address for the same load instruction
+- **Last Value Prediction**： Use the previous address for the same load instruction
-- **Stride Prediction**: Predict based on patterns in address changes
+- **Stride Prediction**： Predict based on patterns in address changes
-- **Context-based Prediction**: Use history of recent addresses to predict next one
+- **Context-based Prediction**： Use history of recent addresses to predict next one

 # Speculative Load Issuing